-If you have a gas burning feature, now is the time to be proactive with some routine maintenance.
+If you have a gas-burning feature, now is the time to be proactive with some routine maintenance.
 Before the summer comes to an end, it's a good idea to check for problems and get them taken care of before your local gas professional is up to his/her eyeballs in service calls for heating appliances.
 Fireplace Doors Online is here to arm you with helpful tips and information on how you can check to see if your gas connections are in safe working order!

-Whether you have a fireplace, a fire pit or bowl, or even a stainless steel log lighter to conveniently start a blaze in your wood burning fire pit, chances are you have a straight or angled quarter-turn ball valve.
+Whether you have a fireplace, a fire pit or bowl, or even a stainless steel log lighter to conveniently start a blaze in your wood-burning fire pit, chances are you have a straight or angled quarter-turn ball valve.
 This gas supply component is located at the end of your natural gas or propane fuel line and just before your lighter or burner.
 Ball valves have an interior hollowed out sphere that either blocks or accommodates gas flow depending on the position it is in.
 These inline valves are super easy to operate, utilizing either an easy-grip handle (shut off valve) or a valve cover and key to orient the ball 90 degrees in one of two directions:

-Gas ON (handle is parallel to the valve and ball is turned to let gas flow through its center)
+Gas ON (handle is parallel to the valve and the ball is turned to let gas flow through its center)

-Gas OFF (handle is perpendicular to the valve and ball is turned to block the flow of gas)
+Gas OFF (handle is perpendicular to the valve and the ball is turned to block the flow of gas)

 The simple design of the valve and complete brass fabrication makes for a durable, long-lasting component.
 However, even the best valves eventually succumb to wear and tear, and (at times) less than favorable insulation during the off-season.
 It is always a good idea to test for leaks at least twice a year

 WHAT WOULD CAUSE MY GAS VALVE TO LEAK?